microsoft/skype-bot-samples/dotnet/EasyGPTBot/README.md

 - Bot based on the Bot Framework v4 echo bot sample.
 - New Features
   - Supports both [Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) and [OpenAI](https://platform.openai.com/docs/models/gpt-4) APIs.
-  - Supports both the GPT 3.5 Turbo and GPT-4 models.
+  - Supports both the GPT 3.5 Turbo and GPT-4 ChatGPT models.
   - Conversation memory - uses Azure Storage to conversation history for each user.
   - It is primarily a [Skype bot](https://learn.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-skype?view=azure-bot-service-4.0), but it also supports any other Azure Bot / Bot Framework channel, such as Telegram, Slack, Facebook, etc.